usourcejacob/woocommerce-ga-patch/README.md

     git clone https://github.com/usourcejacob/woocommerce-ga-patch.git
 or

-Download this repository as a .zip file and upload it to your WordPress site.
+Download this repository as a .zip file and upload it to your WordPress site using the plugin manager of via FTP/SFTP.

 ## Notes
 Use this plugin only when you are using WooCommerce Google Analytics Integration : https://wordpress.org/plugins/woocommerce-google-analytics-integration/